-Multiple sclerosis and lupus both involve the immune system, and they may cause similar symptoms at times.
-However, they are separate conditions with distinct characteristics.
+Multiple sclerosis and lupus are autoimmune conditions.
+They may cause similar symptoms but are separate conditions with distinct characteristics.

 Symptoms of multiple sclerosis (MS) appear because the body attacks nerve cells in the brain and spinal cord.
 This damage interferes with the way the body communicates with the brain.

-Lupus also is an autoimmune condition.
-It causes the immune system to attack different areas of the body, such as the skin, joints, and organs.
+Lupus causes the immune system to attack different areas of the body, such as the skin, joints, and organs.
 In some people, lupus attacks the nervous system.

-It is possible to have both MS and lupus, though the chances are slim.
+Though the chances are slim, it is possible to have both MS and lupus.

-In this article, learn more about the differences between MS and lupus, their symptoms, and the diagnostic process for each.
+This article examines the differences between MS and lupus, their symptoms, treatment, and diagnosis.

-The symptoms of both MS and lupus tend to flare up and go away.
-The symptoms that mark these flare-ups can vary and may get worse over time.
+The symptoms of MS and lupus tend to cycle between flares and remission.
+The symptoms that mark these flare-ups can vary and may worsen over time.

 In a person with MS, the immune system attacks nerve cells, damaging their protective sheaths.